 At an initial consultation, the plastic surgeon can decide whether an arm lift is possible for you and if the results you are looking for can be achieved.
 During this consultation, the plastic surgeon may show you for and after photos of an arm lift.

-- Time to recover2 to 3 weeks (4 to 6 weeks for extended)
+- Hersteltijd2 to 3 weeks (4 to 6 weeks for extended)

 What does a Arm lift cost